-In the next sections, we briefly describe the PSO technique and define the {\it interaction network} $\mathbf{I}$ to assess the swarm using the methods developed by Oliveira \et\cite{Oliveira2016}.
-With the definition of $\mathbf{I}$, we are able to uncover relationships between the swarm dynamics, the swarm performance, and the social interactions.
-The understanding of such relationships demonstrates that one can understand and assess swarm approaches from the meta-level of social interactions.
+In the next subsections, we define the {\it interaction network} $\mathbf{I}$ to assess the swarm using the methods developed by Oliveira \et\cite{Oliveira2016}.
+With this definition, we can uncover relationships between the swarm dynamics, the swarm performance, and the social interactions.